Today’s news conference is a rare event for Biden

 Such formal events have decreased as the stakes for Biden have increased, dating back to his days on the campaign trail, when meandering, even wonky speeches were snipped into more abbreviated affairs as Biden took the lead in the presidential primaries.

-The scarcity of formal news conferences cuts down on the opportunities for a politician with a penchant for gaffes and misstatements to make mistakes — but it also elevates the importance of each one, including today’s.
+The scarcity of formal news conferences cuts down on the opportunities for a politician with a penchant for gaffes and misstatements to make mistakes — but it also elevates the importance of each one, including Wednesday’s.

-This news conference comes on the eve of Biden’s first-year anniversary in office, and political analysts said that on such occasions keeping a low profile is not a workable strategy.
+This news conference comes on the eve of Biden’s first anniversary in office, and political analysts said that on such occasions keeping a low profile is not a workable strategy.

 “There are times when you have to step up.
 This is one of them,” said David Axelrod, a former top adviser to President Barack Obama.
 “You have to try to shape the narrative of the last year, because you know the media and opposition will.”